Control Account Vs Work Package

 For example, let’s take a project worth $4M that needs to be completed over a span of 4 months.
 It is assumed that the estimated work roadmap is linearly distributed, in the sense that at the end of the 1st month, 25% of work should be completed at a cost of $1M, at the end of 2nd month 50% will be completed and the spending should be $2M and so on.
-Let’s take the progress data of this project at the end of 3rd month.
+Let’s take the progress data of this project at the end of the 3rd month.
 Assume the project is 60% completed at a cost $3.5M.
-What is the condition of project?
+What is the condition of the project?

-Actual Cost(AC)=$3.5M, Earned Value(EV) is 60% of $4M= $2.4M and Planned value (PV) is 75% of 4$M=$3M.
+Actual Cost(AC)=$3.5M, Earned Value(EV) is 60% of $4M= $2.4M and Planned Value (PV) is 75% of 4$M=$3M.

 Now the rest of the calculations are simple:

 The bottom line is that the project is in bad condition – because of negative values in case of variance and because the performance indices are below 1.
 The project is over budget, and behind the schedule by values of $1.1M and $0.6M respectively.